kieraneglin/diecast/README.md

 `list` displays existing templates for a given language.
 If no language is specified, all templates for all languages will be shown.

+## TODO:
+- [ ] Allow saving of a template from a GitHub repo
+- [ ] Allow loading of a template from a GitHub repo
+- [ ] Support `.diecastrc` files for configuration info

 ## Contributing
 If you want to contribute, don't hesitate to create an issue or PR!
 Since this project is in it's infancy, your input could help shape the project as a whole.